elavoie/pando-handbook/oopsla-2017/README.md

 # Getting Started

-## Requesting an account on Grid5000
+## Requesting an Account on Grid5000

 Submit a request for an Open Access account at the following address:

 https://www.grid5000.fr/mediawiki/index.php/Special:G5KRequestOpenAccess

-## Setup VPN access for remote monitoring
+## Setup VPN Access for Remote Monitoring

 Once you have obtained an account on Grid5000, follow the instructions here: